bryanthompson/milksteak/Readme.md

     Here's the sidebar content.
 I can use the {{yml_variables}} and such.

+# Roadmap

+* Blog/News engine
+* Photo galleries
+* Flexible collection types for data lists and content types (kinda hard to bullet-point intention here)
+* Support for storage back-ends rather than YML, if necessary
+* Tie into Tonic CMS (v3) API
+* Dynamic page routes (currently pages are treated as content fragments)
+* ...
+Contact me with your requests and ideas, or fork and add your own

 # License

 Milksteak is released under the MIT license and is copyright (c) 2012 Bryan Thompson